We here at the VBC love Popeye, one of the few cartoon characters to serve in three branches of service (Merchant Marine, Coast Guard, and Navy).

 Popeye was funny from his first appearance in Elzie Segar’s “Thimble Theatre” comic strip on January 17, 1929.
 Segar had been drawing “Thimble Theatre” for the Hearst papers for a decade before he stumbled upon Popeye.
 This new sailor side character stole the show and made “Thimble Theatre” a mega-hit.

 In Popeye’s comic debut, two of Segar’s established characters, Castor Oyl (Olive’s brother) and Ham Gravy (Olive’s boyfriend), scour the docks looking for a sailor to take them fortune-hunting to Dice Island.
-They choose Popeye, and history is made.
+“Hey there!
+Are you a sailor?” asks Castor Oil of Popeye.
+In response, Popeye utters his first wisecrack: “Ja think I’m a cowboy?”
+History was made.

 Headstone for Frank “Rocky” Fiegel, the real-life inspiration for Popeye